master5o1/bbpress-post-toolbar-1/readme.txt

 == Screenshots ==

-1. The toolbar displaying the opened Links panel.
+1. The toolbar, showing Bold tag is open.
 1. The YouTube panel opened.
-1. Toolbar options in WP Admin.
+1. Image panel part of the toolbar options.

 == Changelog ==